johnwry/blog/_posts/2020-06-09-The-Attack-of-the-Ephesian-False-Teachers.md

 ---
-title: The Attack of the Ephesian False Teachers
+title: The Warning to Timothy of False Teachers
 layout: post
 ---